 Inherently dangerous and enticing to young children

 Unguarded and exposed at a place where children are likely to play

 Created or maintained by the landowner (pools count, ponds usually don’t)

 Home insurance can help prepare you for attractive nuisance claims, but coverage varies by policy.
 A licensed Mylo agent can give you expert advice on your situation.
 In the meantime, you may want to survey your property for any dangerous thing that looks like too much fun.
 (Miming supermodels are probably cool.)

-Need help DeJargonizing your home insurance questions?
-A licensed Mylo advisor is ready to chat.
+Need help dejargonizing your home insurance questions?
+A licensed Mylo advisor can't wait to help you out.